shubham-gadhe/shubham-gadhe/README.md

 ### 💡 *"Code.
 Learn.
 Build.
 Repeat."*

-*"Success in software engineering comes from continuous learning and consistent practice."*
+*"Continuous learning and consistent practice are the foundation of great software engineering."*

 </div>